-When a rupture disc is installed outside of the engine room, preventative measures must be taken to ensure that exhaust gas does not continuously flow to the outside after rupture.
-This can be achieved with an exhaust gas duct leading to the open deck, or in the case of a twin-engine installation by sending a control signal that triggers a shutdown of the engine.
+When a rupture disc with flameless pressure relief is selected and installed, preventative measures must be taken to ensure that exhaust gas does not continuously flow to the outside after rupture.
+This can be achieved with an exhaust gas duct leading to the open deck, or in the case of a twin-engine installation by sending a control signal to the Alarm and Monitoring System (AMS) requesting a shutdown of the engine.
 If either of these options are not possible, a self-closing, spring loaded valve must be used.
-This would remove the peak pressure of an explosion, while ensuring that the exhaust gas does not continuously flow outside.
+This will remove the peak pressure of an explosion, while ensuring that the exhaust gas does not continuously flow outside.